Skip to content

 Anyone can suffer with a UTI, from babies to the elderly.
 The risk increases as you get older and women are at higher risk than men.
-Sometimes genetics also play a role in your susceptibility.
+Sometimes genetics play a role in susceptibility.
 It is estimated that 50-60% of women will develop at least one UTI in their lifetime5.
-It is less common for children and babies to get UTIs, but if you suspect your child might be suffering with one, they should always be seen by a GP.
+It is less common for children and babies to get UTIs, but children with symptoms should always be diagnosed by a GP.

 Symptoms can include:

 Symptoms can sometimes be embarrassing for the individual and affect their quality of life if the infection is recurring or not treated.
 UTIs do not always clear on their own and severe infections, if untreated, can become very serious.The NHS states if symptoms have not cleared after a few days, medical attention should be sought as antibiotics may be required.

 The World Health Organisation states that UTIs may occur either because of the virulence of the pathogen causing the disease, the susceptibility of the host or a combination of both factors.